BMW Guide: Take Care of Your Car

 Fluid Flush and Replacement

 Over time, dirt and other foreign particles accumulate in the fluid inside your BMW’s transmission, reducing its ability to do its job well.
 The way to remedy this problem is to replace the old fluid.
 Recommendations vary as to how often this needs to be done, anywhere from every 50,000 to 100,000 miles.
 A visual inspection can help you determine if the time is near.
 Transmission fluid is normally red, but it darkens over time.
-A smell like something burning is an indicator that the fluids are breaking down.
+Smell like something burning is an indicator that the fluids are breaking down.
 If you place a drop of the liquid between your fingers and you feel grit or dirt, it’s time for a visit to the mechanic.

 All of this is useful information for the owner of a classic BMW or a shiny new model, but not everyone has the time or the inclination to keep up with all the vital statistics on their car.
 Let the experts at Paddock Imports handle all the routine maintenance you need.
 If you need minor or major repairs, they can take care of that for you too.
 Contact them today to get your appointment scheduled.